azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 ## Introduction

-Whilst the Azure Landing Zones repo allows customisation in terms of policy assignments etc.,
+The Azure Landing Zones creates a useful set of default platform resources, policies and RBAC role assignments.
+The Azure Monitor for VMs is useful as it applies to both Azure and Azure Arc-enabled Servers and will install the MMA agent and the Dependency agent.

+However, the VM monitoring landscape is moving at the moment and the desire is to move towards the Azure Monitor Agent (AMA) for collecting metrics and data.
+The new agent does not have full parity with the older agents, but for metrics and data it is more flexible, supporting multiple data collection rules.

+The *Deploy if Not Exists* policies are useful to help automate configuration of resources, and therefore World Wide Importers would like to use additional policy assignments to automate the installation of the extension.

+Before we move through the [Overview](#overview) for this lab, quickly step through background information on the available policy definitions and key elements of policy assignments.

 ## Policy Definitions

 There are a number of other custom and built-in policies that are applicable to Azure Arc-enabled Servers.
-(In addition, the Guest Configuration policies can apply to Azure Arc-enabled Servers, as we'll explore in a later lab.)

 1. Select the Azure Landing Zones management group
 1. Filter Categories to